Organizing

 • Safety audits, ongoing training, and compliance with all local, state, and federal safety regulations are a must.

-If you’re low on storage space, you might consider storing inventory off-site instead of overcrowding your stockroom.
-Small stockroom organization requires a little bit of creativity, so don’t be afraid to think outside the box.
+If you’re low on storage space, consider storing less-needed inventory off-site instead of overcrowding your stockroom.

-Look for a less expensive storage solution across town—or even talk to your suppliers about storing inventory for you.
-Sometimes, if you spend enough with a vendor, they’ll store inventory for you, then deliver it upon request.
-This is especially wise for businesses that maintain backstock but usually know before they need to dip into it.
+Two possible solutions are leasing a less expensive storage facility offsite and talking to your most important suppliers about storing inventory for you and then delivering it upon request.
+This second option is especially helpful for businesses that maintain backstock but usually know before they need to use it.

 Related: How to Find Suppliers You Trust

 Once you’ve walked through the first five steps, you’re ready to codify your organization plan.
-This plan will outline what inventory is needed, where it’s stored, how it’s reordered and restocked, how inventory is kept secure, and how employees are kept safe.
+This plan will outline what inventory is needed, where it’s stored and organized, how it’s reordered, tracked, and restocked, how inventory is kept secure, and how employees are kept safe.

-Whether you plan to use inventory management software, an inventory spreadsheet, or a sheet of paper to track your inventory, this standard operating procedure (SOP) will help your business stay organized even after the thrill of a tidy stockroom wears off.
+Whether you plan to use inventory management software, an inventory spreadsheet, or a sheet of paper to track your inventory, this standard operating procedure (SOP) will help keep your business (and its stockrooms) organized all year long.

-Many businesses find it helpful to post maps, charts, and other documentation that shows team members exactly how inventory should be stocked.
-You can also conduct audits from time to time to ensure all protocols are being followed, from organizational to safety.
+Many businesses also find it helpful to post maps, charts, and other documentation that show team members exactly how inventory should be stocked.
+You can also conduct audits from time to time to ensure all SOP–mandated protocols are being followed.

 About Sortly